 Maggie Dewane - Maine Seabird Biology and Conservation

 Maggie first came to Hog Island in 2002 as a camper for a youth ecology camp, sponsored by her local Appalachian Audubon Society where she served as the Chapter’s Youth Coordinator.
-She has since returned three times for different camps, always drawn to return to this magical place.
-This year Maggie joins us as a guest instructor for the Maine Seabird Biology and Conservation camp and will share insight from a recent climate expedition to Antarctica and how various penguin species can serve as indicators of climate change.
-Currently, Maggie works for the Environmental Investigation Agency, an international nonprofit that works to expose environmental crime such as poaching, wildlife trafficking, illegal trade in timber, and deforestation.
-As the organization’s press and communications manager, Maggie specializes in turning dense, science-heavy information into understandable material for lay audiences.
-Previously, Maggie worked for the White House Council on Environmental Quality, liaising between government agencies and the White House to ensure departments were reaching benchmarks set by President Obama’s Climate Action Plan.
-She has also worked as a guest blogger and web editor to the Earth Institute’s Lenfest Center for Sustainable Energy and Senior Online Editor to Columbia University’s Journal of International Affairs.
-Maggie also draws unique policy experience from years of working in the United States Senate as a projects specialist.
+She has since returned many times for different camps, always drawn to return to this magical place.
+Now Maggie joins us as a guest instructor for the Maine Seabird Biology and Conservation camp, sharing insight as a part-time journalist researching climate change and its effects on wildlife and people.
+Her research has taken her to Southeast Asia, South America, and Antarctica.
+Currently, Maggie works as the US Communications Manager to the Marine Stewardship Council, an international nonprofit working with fishing industry to keep our oceans healthy and fishes thriving.
+Previously, she worked for the international nonprofit the Environmental Investigation Agency, as well as the White House Council on Environmental Quality under the Obama Administration.
+She has been a guest blogger to the Earth Institute’s Lenfest Center for Sustainable Energy and senior editor to Columbia University’s Journal of International Affairs.
+Maggie also draws unique policy experience from years of working in the United States Senate.
 She has a B.S. in diplomacy and international relations from Seton Hall University and an MPA in environmental science and policy from Columbia University.
 She currently volunteers for the National Park Service and is proud to have visited over 50 national park units around the country.

 Adam DiNouvo - Maine Seabird Biology and Conservation